 - Healthy students make good learners.

 - Medi-Cal enrollment and Covered California enrollment utilize the same process.
 Here is information on how to enroll.
+Open enrollment season is underway!
+Here are some important dates to ensure your students are enrolled in health coverage:

 - Kings County Health Department also offers some assistance through their Maternal, Child, & Adolescent Health Division for eligible families.